intuit/perfsizesagemaker/resources/docs/auto-scale-testing.md

 - `Scaling Metric` (Report shows it as `invocations_target`)

-But the `Minimum Instance Count` is not yet covered.
+- `Minimum Instance Count`

-With the current perf test report, you have enough information to deploy with a Fixed Scale configuration.
-But to deploy with an Auto Scale configuration, you also need to determine the minimum number.
+If all tests pass, you can use the above settings to deploy your model with either a Fixed Scale or Auto Scale configuration.

-There are future plans to automate finding that as well, but for now, please see steps below.
+Depending on your model and given requirements, there may be cases where the tool is unable to find some settings.
+For example, if type tests and maximum instance count tests pass, you have enough information to deploy a Fixed Scale configuration.
+But if there is no solution found for the minimum instance count tests, then auto scaling does not work with your current requirements.

+Below are more details about the testing process.

 ## Requirements

-The minimum instance count specifies how low the endpoint will scale in times of low traffic.
+The minimum instance count specifies how low the endpoint will scale, in times of low traffic.

-These requirements from the automated test report can be reused here:
+The tool uses the following requirements when testing for instance type and maximum instance count, and they will also apply when testing for minimum instance count:

 - Peak Traffic (TPS)